Project 1882

 • Informing the public about the benefits of adopting homeless animals and spreading knowledge about the needs of cats.

 • Putting pressure on politicians and authorities in matters regarding family animals.
-For example, Project 1882 has been a driving force on issues of stricter sentences for animal cruelty as well as mandatory marking and registration of cats in Sweden.
+For example, Project 1882 has been a driving force on issues of stricter sentences for animal cruelty as well as mandatory identification and registration of cats in Sweden.

 • Making it easier to find reputable organisations working to rehome homeless animals in Sweden, via the rehoming register.